tasken/jekyll-porfolio/curriculum.en.md

 - GitHub enthusiast.
 - Advanced knowledge of technical issues, file formats, optimization, compatibility and web and digital technologies in general.
 - Cooperation and productive communication equipment.
-- High performance and self-taught in digital technologies.
+- High performance and self-taught in digital technologies. {% endcomment %}

 ## Education and training
 - *Cultural Industries: keys for its management and development* // 2017 - Diploma in 2018